 Plenty of woman around the world look forward to day they dawn a ring with a great big diamond in the setting but maybe there’s another kind of rock us women should consider on our fingers, or do we really need that stone at all?

-In her other pieces she replaced some of the conventional metals and stones with new materials – concrete being one of them but also acrylic, fabric – even soap!
+With her other pieces, she replaced some of the conventional metals and stones with new materials – concrete was one of them but also acrylic, fabric – even soap!